DSLs-for-HPC/DSLs-for-HPC.github.io/_tabs/policies.md

 ## Collaboration

-Group work is not allowed on homework assignments or projects.
+Group work is not allowed on homework assignments.
 Each student must submit their own work.
-However, students are encouraged to discuss concepts, problems, and projects with each other to enhance understanding.
-Students will have a chance to discuss or work in groups in class, but all submissions must be individual.
+Sstudents are encouraged to discuss concepts with each other in class to enhance understanding, but all submissions must be individual.
+Groups of 1-3 will be allowed on the final project.

 ## Grading and Evaluation